🚀Now launching

 Man in a swimsuit running with a beach umbrella

 Ever heard a colleague brag about how they never have a personal day?
 Or had extra pressure piled on you the week before your vacation?
+“PTO doesn’t stand for ‘paid time off,’ does it?
+It stands for ‘prepare to overwork the week before and the week after you dare take time off’,” says Leigh Elena Henderson of HRManifesto on TikTok.

-5 types of small business vacation policies
+5 types of time-off policies

 • Paid Time Off (PTO) banks